 See history carved into stone at Mt.
 Rushmore.
 Whether you pay to enter the park or drive the winding roads that give you a peek at Washington, Roosevelt, Lincoln, and Jefferson, it’s a can’t-miss national monument that’s even more impressive in person.

 The Wild West is found at Deadwood, a historic gold rush town in South Dakota.
 Grab a seat at a local saloon, test your luck at a local casino, or learn about the heyday of prospecting at the Days of ‘76 Museum.

 607 Main St, Regent, ND 58650

-Pack multiple roadside attractions into one drive along North Dakota’s Enchanted Highway.
+Pack multiple Midwest roadside attractions into one trip along North Dakota’s Enchanted Highway.
 Impressive sculptures — including enormous pheasants, a tin family, and an oversized grasshopper — will greet you on this scenic 32-mile drive.

-This sprawling Sturgis vacation rental peers over South Dakota’s best panoramas.
-With 4,000 square feet, you can bring up to 20 people along, which makes this the perfect stop if you’re looking to meet up with family and friends halfway.
+🏠 Where to stay: This expansive Sturgis home peers over South Dakota’s best panoramas.
+With 4,000 square feet, you can bring up to 20 people along, making it the perfect stop when looking to meet up with family and friends halfway.

 Whether you’re stopping in Chicago to take in the riverfront architecture, driving to Branson for a family vacation, or spending a long weekend at Ohio’s theme parks and national parks, you’ll want to add these fun roadside attractions to your route.